text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 Since such questions do not have answers present in the text, an AI system has to make use of external knowledge to make the choice.
 So there is no need to paraphrase anything.
 However, we have an opposite problem: a system can simply scan the answers, find that they are not found in the text, and only from that it would figure out that it needs to use external knowledge resources.
 In other words, there is an obvious statistical difference between world knowledge questions and text questions that gives away a part of the game.

 The solution to this problem is the opposite of our 2/1 paraphrasing strategy: the 2/1 text mention strategy.
-In one question of a given type, one of the incorrect options should mention something that is found in the text, and in the other both incorrect options should have such a mention.
+In other words, the distractor answers for world knowledge questions *should* contain plausible words from the text.
+Ideally, if we have 2 questions of each type, one of them would have one such distractor, and the other one two (to make it look more like the text-based questions).

 For instance, the following causality question is not answerable from the text: